moratorium08/ctf_writeups/2023/TSG_CTF_2023/README.md

 `BrandedVec` aims to tackle this problem.
 Given a `BrandedVec` `v`, their APIs provide with us

 - Boundary checked indices `BrandedIndex` for v
-- Simple vector manipluations like insert / read / write (/ iter)
+- Simple vector manipulations like insert / read / write (/ iter)

-`BrandedIndex` can understand which vector do they belong to; i.e., given two `BrandedVec`s v and w, and `BrandedIndex` i for v, you can access the i-th element of v without any boundary-checks, but cannot use i to access the i-th element of w.
+`BrandedIndex` can understand which vector they belong to; i.e., given two `BrandedVec`s v and w, and `BrandedIndex` i for v, you can access the i-th element of v without any boundary-checks, but cannot use i to access the i-th element of w.
 This is guaranteed by <strong>the life type system of Rust</strong>; therefore, we can find the invalid use of `BrandedIndex` <strong>statically</strong>.
 Cool.
-If you are interested in the further detail, you can refer to the Ghost Cell paper [[Yanovski+ ICFP21]](https://dl.acm.org/doi/10.1145/3473597). ((Have you ever heard of Ghost Cell in Rust?
+If you are interested in further details, you can refer to the Ghost Cell paper [[Yanovski+ ICFP21]](https://dl.acm.org/doi/10.1145/3473597). ((Have you ever heard of Ghost Cell in Rust?
 This mechanism is the basis for achieving the data structure.))

 ### Implementation of BrandedVec

 Not interested in the theory?
 OK.
-Let me talk about how it's implemented. `BrandedVec` is in fact just a vector that is defined as
+Let me talk about how it's implemented. `BrandedVec` is in fact, just a vector that is defined as
 ```rust
 #[derive(Clone, Copy, Default)]
 struct InvariantLifetime<'id>(PhantomData<*mut &'id ()>);